 Complications of diffuse scleroderma can affect virtually every system of the body.
 Other common complications include:

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Diagnosis is based on changes in the skin.

 Tests may include: